robertfmurdock/robertfmurdock.github.io/_posts/2022-01-13-TheIncredibleImmutable.md

 And thus, we have stipulated that this situation isn't great.

 So!
-The first step - lets get *ALL* of the configuration that the client needs to operate out of there.
+The first step - let's get *ALL* of the configuration that the client needs to operate out of there.

 And this is where most engineers find themselves stumped.
 "So, if it can't come from the build process... where is it going to come from?
 When a user hits my system, they just download the index.html that loads the app, and they're off to the races... that seems like a pretty closed system, honestly."